 Review the scenarios below and follow the one that most closely aligns with your situation.
 Please reach out to HR with any questions.
-When COVID-19 testing is recommended the use of a PCR test is the current expected standard.
+When COVID-19 testing is recommended, the use of a PCR test is the current expected standard.

-Scenario 1 You have had close contact with someone diagnosed with COVID-19, but are asymptomatic (not experiencing symptoms).
+You have had close contact with someone diagnosed with COVID-19, but are Scenario 1 asymptomatic (not experiencing symptoms).

 - Inform Human Resources immediately. - You will be placed off work under District Paid Sick Leave and must quarantine for 14 days beginning from the date of exposure assuming you do not develop symptoms and have no further close contact with known/suspected COVID cases - While quarantined, check your temperature twice each day (morning, afternoon) and self-monitor for symptoms - Testing is recommended through your medical healthcare provider or at a County testing location if you do not have healthcare coverage.
-Testing is strongly encouraged, although not required - A negative test will not end your quarantine sooner.
+Testing is stronglyencouraged, although not required - A negative test will not end your quarantine sooner.
 A positive result will mean that anyone who had close contact with you starting at 48 hours before your test was collected now needs to quarantine. - You must report your test result the same work day it is received.
-If test results are received on a non-work day, you must report on the first working day following test results (ex. test results received on Saturday, must report on Monday) - At the end of the 14 days quarantine, you may return to regular duties once released to return to work from HR - If you have further close contact with a confirmed or suspected COVID case while you are on quarantine, your quarantine will end 14 days after that last close contact assuming you do not develop symptoms - If symptoms develop during the quarantine period, they must be reported to HR.
-With the addition of symptoms you are now considered a suspected COVID case and must switch from quarantine to isolation.
-Anyone who had close contact with you starting 48 hours before the onset of your symptoms needs to be identified as they now need to quarantine - You will be referred to your medical healthcare provider or to County testing location if you do not have healthcare coverage and are required to test - While test results are pending, continue to isolate. - Isolation ends when it has been 10 days since the onset of your symptoms and at least 1 day (24 hours) since fever has resolved without the help of fever reducing symptoms and any other symptoms have improved.
-If your illness is severe isolation may extend to 20 days.
+If test results are received on a non-work day, you must report on the first work day following test results (ex. test results received on Saturday must report on Monday)

+- At the end of the 14 days quarantine, you may return to regular duties once released to return to work from HR - If you have further close contact with a confirmed or suspected COVID case while you are on quarantine, your quarantine will end 14 days after that last close contact assuming you do not develop symptoms - If symptoms develop during the quarantine period, they must be reported to HR.
+With the addition of symptoms, you are now considered a suspected COVID case and must switch from quarantine to isolation.
+Anyone who had close contact with you starting 48 hours before the onset of your symptoms needs to be identified as they now need to quarantine - You will be referred to your medical healthcare provider or to a County testing location if you do not have healthcare coverage, and you are required to test - While test results are pending, continue to isolate. - Isolation ends when it has been 10 days since the onset of your symptoms and at least 1 day (24 hours) since fever has resolved without the help of fever reducing medication and any other symptoms have improved.
+If your illness is severe, isolation may extend to 20 days. - Contact HR to provide your healthcare provider statement releasing you to return to work, with or without work restrictions.